-If the reason for sick time is a foreseeable absence, the district requires an may require the employee to provide advance notice of thetheir intention to use sick time {}within 10 days prior to whenof the requested sick time is to begin, or as soon as otherwise practicable.
-When anthe employee uses sick time for a foreseeable absence, the employee shall take reasonable effort to schedule the sick time in a manner that does not unduly disrupt the operations of the district (e.g., grading deadlines, inservice training, mandatory meetings).
+If the reason for sick time is a foreseeable absence, the district requires an employee to provide advance notice of the intention to use sick time {}10 days prior to when the requested sick time is to begin or as soon as otherwise practicable.
+When an employee uses sick time for a foreseeable absence, the employee shall take reasonable effort to schedule the sick time in a manner that does not unduly disrupt the operations of the district (e.g., grading deadlines, inservice training, mandatory meetings).
 [The district may discipline an employee if the employee fails to make a reasonable effort to schedule leave in a manner that does not unduly disrupt the operations of the district.]

 If the reason for sick time is unforeseeable, such as an emergency, accident or sudden illness, the employee shall notify the district consistent with the reporting time established by the district, or when circumstances prevent the employee from providing notice as required, as soon as practicable.